Neural-Systems-at-UIO/QUINT_workflow/docs/QUINTintro.rst

 .. image:: images/QUINT_image.PNG

-1. **Prepare images** using *Nutil* or another image analysis tool.
+1. **Prepare images** for analysis using *Nutil* or another image manipulation tool (rename to match QUINT file naming convention and downscale).
 2. **Register to an atlas** using *QuickNII*, *VisuAlign* and/or *DeepSlice*.
 Linear registration is performed using *QuickNII*, then *VisuAlign* enables refinement of the registration using non-linear methods.
-For coronal mouse brain sections, *DeepSlice* automates the linear registration step.
+For coronal mouse brain sections, *DeepSlice* can automate the linear registration step.
 3. **Extract features** using *ilastik* or another image analysis tool.
-4. **Quantify and analyse** with *Nutil*.
+4. **Quantify and analysis** with *Nutil*.
 5. **Perform quality control** with *QCAlign*.
-This is optional and supports quality control of the section images, as well as quality control of the atlas-registration.
+This is an optional step that allows quality control of the section images and quality control of the atlas-registration.
 It also enables exploration of the atlas hierarchy and creation of a customized hierarchy level to use for the quantification.
-6. **Visualise** the results in 3D with the *Meshview* Atlas Viewer.
+6. **Visualise** the results in 3D with the *MeshView* Atlas Viewer.

 **Watch our video tutorial**